Golf in Southern Idaho

 Putters Mini Golf and Hawaiian Shaved Ice

-On a hot summer day, kids — and kids at heart — will find all sorts of fun at Putters Mini Golf and Hawaiian Shaved Ice.
+On a hot summer day, kids — and kids at heart — will find all sorts of fun at Putters Mini Golf.
 Located on Canyon Crest Drive in Twin Falls, this course offers 19 whimsical holes.
+They feature local favorites like Balanced Rock and the Perrine Bridge.
 When you’re done, refresh yourself with a sweet, frozen shaved ice.